Farama-Foundation/PettingZoo/README.md

 MAgent: Fixes to observation space of all environments

+Renamed max_frames to max_cycles and made the meaning of this argument consistent across all environments (MPE, SISL, Butterfly, Atari, MAgent).

 Bumped versions of all environments.
-There hopefully will be no more more major API changes after this.
+There hopefully will be no more major API changes after this.

 Version 1.3.5 (October 14, 2020)